dchidindu5/SnapShotApp/README.md

 ## Features Added
 - A countdown timer was added.
-- A funtion that minimizes an application when a certain condition is met.
+- A function that minimizes an application when a certain condition is met.
 ## How it works

 It employes the use of a virtual keyboard function that automatically presses the key combination for the screenshot, and saves it in the default windows folders.